MaximosKalaitzoglou/ImageProcessing/Noise_Reduction/README.md

-# Noise reduction using mean noisy images
+# Noise reduction using K noisy images

 ## first adding sound to the original image and creating 50 new noisy images
 ### Then getting the mean of the images by adding them together and dividing by K (where K = number of noisy images used)